vtexdocs/dev-portal-content/docs/guides/Checkout/orders-2/create-a-regular-order-using-the-checkout-api.md

     }
 ```

-[block:callout]
-{
-  "type": "info",
-  "body": "This exemplifies a fairly simple fictitious shopping cart.
+>ℹ️ This exemplifies a fairly simple fictitious shopping cart.
 The `orderForm` is actually highly customizable.
-Learn more about all possibilities in the [Place order API request documentation.](https://developers.vtex.com/vtex-rest-api/reference/order-placement-1#placeorder)"
+Learn more about all possibilities in the [Place order API request documentation.](https://developers.vtex.com/vtex-rest-api/reference/order-placement-1#placeorder)
-}
-[/block]

 This `orderForm` can now be sent as the body in the [Place order API request.](https://developers.vtex.com/vtex-rest-api/reference/placeorder)

 If you get a status `201 Created` response, take note of four pieces of information from its response content: